A Quick Guide to .bashrc

 Aliases

 Aliases are exactly like what they sound like.
 When a person has an alias, it means there are two separate names which refer to the same person.
 When a command has an alias it means there are two separate commands which take the same action.
-Aliases are often created to make often used commands shorter.
+Aliases are often created to make commonly used commands shorter.
 Aliases can be added directly to .bashrc, however, it is common practice to add aliases to a file called .bash_aliases, then load .bash_aliases into .bashrc like so:

 if [ -f ~/.bash_aliases ]; then